 There are shows every night, and ticket prices range from 10 to 30 euro depending on what type of seat you choose.
 Those sitting on the floor can also rent cushions for 1,50 euro.

-4. Watch an outdoor movie at Casa del Cinema
+4. Watch an outdoor movie at Casa del Cinema near the Borghese Gallery

 Watching an outdoor movie at Casa del Cinema is the perfect cinema experience.
-You’ll get to experience the fresh air of the gardens whilst watching a documentary, a short film, or a classic movie.
+You’ll get to experience the fresh air of the Borghese Gardens whilst watching a documentary, a short film, or a classic movie.
 They often show movies in English as well as in Italian, and sometimes host film festivals.

 5. Casina di Raffaello